dennislee22/dennislee22.github.io/docs/cdppvc/nexus.md

     ```

-13. Update the CA cert (nexus.crt) in the server.
+13. Update the CA cert (nexus.crt) in the truststore of the server.

     ```bash
     # cp nexus.crt /etc/pki/ca-trust/source/anchors/